-編號:ME02 Exploring the University Social Responsibility on SDGs14 in Taiwan: Using a Textual Analysis Wei-Ying Sung Project Assistant Researcher, Institute of Marine Affairs and Business Management, National Kaohsiung University of Science and Technology Abstract The idea that a University education should include and fulfill Social Responsibility (USR) has become a trend in higher education in Taiwan.
+Exploring the University Social Responsibility on SDGs14 in Taiwan: Using a Textual Analysis Wei-Ying Sung Project Assistant Researcher, Institute of Marine Affairs and Business Management, National Kaohsiung University of Science and Technology Abstract The idea that a University education should include and fulfill Social Responsibility (USR) has become a trend in higher education in Taiwan.
 Common values emphasized by Sustainable Development Goals (SDGs) are closely related to USR.
 In addition to disseminating knowledge and cultivating professionals, universities are required to effectively provide support and act as coordinators at both the local and global levels in the future.
 In other words, effective connection to SDGs is the driving factor of promoting USR in Taiwan.
 Of note, Taiwan is an island country and therefore surrounded by water.
 Therefore, ocean sustainability has a significant impact on the overall development of Taiwan.
 Judging from past developments, SDGs14 has already become a key factor in the connection between the USR Program and SDGs.
 However, it is unclear as to whether any progress was made for synchronizing the development of SDG14 within the timeline of the USR Program.
 This study analyzes SDG14-based projects conducted in different phases of the USR Program to identify the corresponding targets of SDG 14 for each project and to collect data on important issues concerning the development of the marine environment in Taiwan.
 The results are as follows: - a.
 Strengthen the connection with other targets because only the connections to SDGs 14.7 and 14.2 are found. - b.
 Most marine projects are conducted by maritime universities and follow a trend of connecting their own features to that of local areas. - c.
 Most marine projects are conducted in nearby coastal areas and fishing villages, and mainly focus on ocean pollution, the development of fishery products, or fishing culture conservation.
 On the basis of these results, this study presents policy recommendations and areas for future research.
 Keywords: Sustainable Development Goals 14 (SDGs 14), University Social Responsibility (USR), Developing Trend, Promoting Experience, Taiwan.

-編號:ME03 An Effectiveness Assessment of Marine Education in Taiwan Luo, Wen-Jun1, Ou Pei-Chun2, Huang Xuan-Jin3 Kaohsiung Municipal Rueisiang Senior High, Taiwan; wenchun@gcloud.rssh.tw Kaohsiung MunicipalRueisiang Senior High, Taiwan;nicole3805254@gmail.com Kaohsiung Municipal Rueisiang Senior High, Taiwan; huangjean@gmail.com Abstract The purpose of the study is to investigate the effectiveness of contemporary marine education toward ocean literacy, based on the previous engagement experience.
-The analyzed data were collected from self-assessed questionnaire filled out by students aged 16-17 years old in one senior high.
-The students' ocean literacy was used as the outcome variable, while the students' previous engagement of marine education was used as the independent variables.
-Of all the final total valid respondents in the study were 121 with the response rate being 86%.
-Students' engagement was found to be a key factor influencing their self-assessed effectiveness on marine education, especially on the principles of ocean literacy "the ocean is a major influence on weather and climate" (principle 3), "the ocean and humans are inextricably interconnected (principle 5) and "the ocean is largely unexplored (principle 7).
-Additionally, a considerable contribution was detected between the engagement experience and participants' awareness, attitude and effective skills they used to protect ocean.
-Judging from the literacy, a kind of ability gradually developed, further studies about long-term impact of marine education on students' ocean literacyare needed.
-Keywords: ocean literacy, engagement experience, environmental education, students self-effectiveness measurement
+An Effectiveness Assessment of Marine Education in Taiwan Luo Wen-Jun, Ou Pei-Chun, Huang Xuan-Jin Kaohsiung Municipal Rueisiang Senior High Abstract The purpose of this study is to investigate the effectiveness of contemporary marine education toward ocean literacy, based on previous engagement experience.
+The analyzed data were collected from self-assessment questionnaires filled out by students aged 16-17 years old in one senior high school.
+The students' ocean literacy was used as the outcome variable, while the students' previous engagement of marine education was used as the independent variable.
+The total number of valid respondents in the study was 121 with a response rate of 86%.
+Students' engagement was found to be a key factor influencing their self-assessed effectiveness on marine education, especially on three principles of ocean literacy: "The ocean is a major influence on weather and climate" (principle 3), "The ocean and humans are inextricably interconnected" (principle 5), and "The ocean is largely unexplored" (principle 7).
+Additionally, a considerable correlation was detected between the engagement experience and participants' awareness, attitude, and the effective skills they use to protect the ocean.
+Judging from the literature, an increased awareness and exposure helps to develop abilities gradually.
+Further studies about long-term impact of marine education on students' ocean literacy are needed.
+Keywords: Ocean Literacy, Engagement Experience, Environmental Education, Students' Self-Effectiveness Measurement.